We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best Fit: If you already own an Encore and hunt in a “slug state,” adding a rifled slug barrel is a no-brainer.
 You’ll save money over buying another dedicated slug gun.
 Plus, the shape and dimensions of the Encore mimic many target-style rifles, which are highly comfortable to shoulder and shoot.
 It’s definitely a tree stand or ground blind gun.

-The Rifled Slug model of the SBE comes with open sights but is drilled and tapped for scope mounts.
-Its reliable inertia action is highly reliable, even if doesn't cushion the felt recoil like a gas autoloader.
+The Rifled Slug model of the SBE 3 comes with open sights but is drilled and tapped for scope mounts.
+Its inertia-driven action that has made the SBE 3 so popular with waterfowl hunters is highly reliable, even if doesn’t cushion the felt recoil like a gas autoloader.
 Benelli also offers an optional high comb for more rifle-like performance.
-The MSRP of $1,719 to $1,879 is a little steep, but that's the price to pay for premier performance.
-Hunters looking to save could consider the M2 Field Rifled Slug, which checks out at a few hundred less but utilizes the same inertia action.
+The MSRP of $1,999 is a little steep, but that’s the price to pay for premier performance.
+Hunters who like Benelli but are looking to save could consider the M2 Field Rifled Slug, which checks out at a few hundred less but utilizes the same inertia action.
+The M2 is also available in a 20-gauge version.

-Best For: The Super Black Eagle is pigeon-holed as a wingshooter's shotgun, but this gun is great for those extreme slug gun hunters who drag their guns through just about anything and expect it to keep chuckin' hulls.
-In fact, there might be no better dangerous game slug gun.
+Best For: The Super Black Eagle is pigeon-holed as a waterfowler’s shotgun, but this gun is also a great option for those extreme slug gun hunters who drag their guns through just about anything and expect it to keep chuckin’ hulls.

 The Model 1300 was first introduced in 1978 to succeed the Model 1200.
 Slug hunters first got their crack at owning a 1300 with a rifled barrel in the late 80s and early 90s, when several combo packages and deer-specific variations were introduced.
 Unfortunately, the 1300 disappeared in 2006 when U.S. Repeating Arms Co. shut down its Connecticut plant.
 It is still one of the fastest, slickest pump shotguns ever made.
 If you needed a fast follow-up shot but wanted pump-action reliability, the 1300 was your gun.
 I still see them pop up on the skeet range every now and then where they trail autos and doubles only slightly in the speed with which they’ll dust doubles.